10 Production Planning Metrics and KPIs You Need To Know

 7. Order Fulfillment Time

-The formula for calculation would be: Order Fulfillment Time = Order Processing Time + Manufacturing Time + Delivery Time.
+Formula: Order Fulfillment Time = Order Processing Time + Manufacturing Time + Delivery Time

 8. Work-in-Progress (WIP)

-To calculate Work-in-Progress, you need to quantify the value of all materials, labor, and overhead costs committed to the production process but not yet converted into completed products.
+WIP inventory tracks the value of all materials, labour, and overhead committed to the production process that haven’t yet become finished goods.

-The general formula for calculating WIP is: WIP = Beginning WIP + Manufacturing Costs – Cost of Goods Manufactured (COGM).
+Formula: WIP = Beginning WIP + Manufacturing Costs − Cost of Goods Manufactured (COGM)

 9. Production Cost per Unit

-he formula is relatively simple: Production Cost per Unit = Total Production Cost / Total Units Produced.
+Formula: Production Cost per Unit = Total Production Cost / Total Units Produced

 10. Yield Rate

-The formula is as follows: Yield Rate (%) = (Number of Acceptable Units / Total Units Started) * 100.
+Formula: Yield Rate (%) = (Number of Acceptable Units / Total Units Started) × 100

 Understanding Production Planning KPIs